-For 2020, if your rocket goes up 800 feet and takes 7 seconds after liftoff to reach this altitude and deploy its parachute, and you want the total flight duration to be 42 seconds, then the descent terminal velocity that you want is 800 / (42 - 7) = 23 feet/second.
+For 2024, if your rocket goes up 820 feet and takes 8 seconds after liftoff to reach this altitude and deploy its parachute, and you want the total flight duration to be 44 seconds, then the descent terminal velocity that you want is 820 / (44 - 8) = 22 feet/second.
+Remember that at the Finals your flight altitude goal will be different but your duration goal will remain unchanged, so you will have to have a plan for adjusting your rocket's descent rate.
 The heavier the rocket, the more drag it will need on recovery to achieve a velocity this small.
 Higher recovery drag is easy to achieve with a parachute, just make it bigger in diameter.
 The factors other than size that affect how a parachute performs (how much drag it has) include:

-• Weight of the rocket hanging under the parachute

-- Shape

-- Length of shroud lines

-- Number of shroud lines

-- Type of material (fabric vs plastic)

-• Size of "spill hole" in the center of the parachute

-• Interaction with other parachutes where two or more are being used
+- Weight of the rocket hanging under the parachute - Shape (which determines the "drag coefficient" of the parachute) - Length of shroud lines (which can be adjusted by "reefing" or tying a knot partway up the shroud lines) - Number of shroud lines - Type of material (fabric vs plastic) - Size of "spill hole" in the center of the parachute - Interaction with other parachutes where two or more are being used

 There are two ways that teams can get parachutes: make buy a premade chute of the appropriate size from one of the many parachute vendors servicing the rocketry hobby; or make a parachute yourself from scratch.
 The former is easier.

 Some of the vendors who make rocket parachutes are listed below.
-Remember that under the 2020 rules you cannot get a commercial parachute (or any other part of your rocket) custom-made to your specifications, you have to buy and use a standard-stock item available to all.
+Remember that under the 2024 rules you cannot get a commercial parachute (or any other part of your rocket) custom-made to your specifications, you have to buy and use a standard-stock item available to all or fabricate your own.